tytso/xfstests-bld/Documentation/gce-xfstests.md

         gce-xfstests ltm [-c <cfg>] [-g <group>]|[<tests>] ... [--repo <url>] --commit <rev>

-If you've set `GIT_REPO` in `~/.config/gce-xfstests`, then `--repo
+The `--repo <url>` specifies the Git repository that should used to find the specified commit (or branch, or tag).
+If `--repo` is not specified, the repository that will be used is the value of `GIT_REPO` in `~/.config/gce-xfstests`, or Linus Torvalds' linux top-level git repository if GIT_REPO is not configured in the user's config file.

-<url>` can be omitted.
-The LTM server will launch the KCS server in a
-separate VM to build the kernel and use the built image to run xfstests.
+The LTM server will launch the KCS server in a separate VM to build the kernel and use the built image to run xfstests.
 KCS builds your kernel using a kernel config installed via `gce-xfstests install-kconfig` feature.
 Options can be passed to install-kconfig via `--kconfig-opts <opts>`.
 Alternatively, you can specify a custom kernel config using `--config <filepath>`.

 Under rare conditions you might want to build the kernel image only.
 First make sure the KCS server is running with the command: